aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/advanced-email-attachments/managing-large-attachments/_index.md

 }
 ```

-In this code, we create a new `MailMessage` and attach a large PDF file to it.
-Make sure to replace `"sender@example.com"`, `"recipient@example.com"`, and `"path/to/large_attachment.pdf"` with your actual email addresses and the path to your large attachment file.
+> **Pro tip:** The `save` call above demonstrates how to **save email with attachment** to an `.eml` file for later processing or archiving.

-## Step 2: Sending the Email
+## Step 2: Sending the Email with the Large Attachment

-Now that we have created an email with a large attachment, let's send it using SMTP.
-Here's how you can do it:
+Now that we have an email ready, let’s send it via SMTP.
+This snippet shows the required steps:

 ```java
 // Import the required Aspose.Email classes